freer07/3P98_A3/README.md

 # OpenGL Particle Cannon
 ### Real Time Graphics Assignment
-This assignment was a demonstation of 3D animation programming using OpenGL.
+This assignment was a demonstration of 3D animation programming using OpenGL.
 We created a particle cannon animation which spawned 3D objects of random sizes and trajectories.
-The objects are annimated in **real time**, including their interactions with the surface that they "bounce" off.
+The objects are animated in **real time**, including their interactions with the surface that they "bounce" off.

 ***